Credits: 3 credits

 |The Student Leadership Challenge: Five Practices for Exemplary Leaders||James M.Kouzes and Barry Z. Posner||$TBD|

 These titles will be available at The Cornell Store.

-*Fatal Journey and Quiet are both available electronically on the Cornell University Library website.
+*Fatal Journey is available electronically on the Cornell University Library website.

 - Tuesday, July 4: In observance of Independence Day, we will not have classes.

 - Monday, July 10: College Admissions Workshop, 2:30–3:45 p.m.